Click for a filter which may help you view the page.

-As of November 2011, I am in the process of undergoing a large reformatting/reorganizing project on the pages.
-I hope to be done with it by autumn 2012; barring any complications.
+I am in the process of undergoing a large reformatting/reorganizing project on the pages.
 The site will remain fully functional, but you may find times when links don't work correctly or even at all.
 Odds are that it's a page or link that I'm working on at that time; if you check back later, it should work properly.
 Hopefully when I am finished, it will be a lot easier to find information.
 Thank you for your patience and for visiting!!!

 It is with deep sadness that I post the death of my father, Joseph Russell Noel, Jr. on December 23, 2004.
 He had fought off cancer and the effects of his treatments for the same for 4 1/2 years.
 He was 70 years old.
 Dad was my shield against anything bad or hurtful in this world--and the world seems to be a little less friendly place without him and his laughter in it.

 Welcome to my website!!
 My name is Jolynn Noel Winland.
 I am researching my Noel ancestors, who ended up in Brockton, Mass. after originating in France and immigrating--first to Quebec, Canada, then to the beautiful Berkshires of Massachusetts.
 Brockton is located in Plymouth County--the same county that the famous rock rests in.

 Brockton seems to have always been a city rich in different cultures.
 In browsing the various census years one can find almost any ethnic group somewhere in the city; pockets of French Canadians, Irish, Italian, Swedish; Lithuanian and Yiddish speaking Russians; Poles, Greeks, Syrians, Scottish--all living in their own neighborhoods.
 One enumeration district was almost entirely Russian in the 1910 census!
 What an interesting place it must have been to grow up in, especially early in the century!